ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

  - Traditional Statistics
  - Regression Learning

-The desired outcome is a descritpive set of heuristics on which types of offers are effective when presented to various user demograpics, and to provide a predictive model which will quantify the expected effectiveness of an offer given its type and audience.
+The desired outcome is a descriptive set of heuristics on which types of offers are effective when presented to various user demograpics, and to provide a predictive model which will quantify the expected effectiveness of an offer given its type and audience.

 #### Preprocessing